paul-g/protrade-data/README.md

 password:=yourencryptedpassword
 ```

-To help encrypt the password, a utility class is provided under:  org.ic.protrade.authentication.Encrypt.java.
+To help encrypt the password, a utility class is provided under:  org.ic.protrade.authentication.Encrypt.

-A simple task will be added soon.

-### Done

-If everything went well, you should be done at this stage :p

 # Usage

-After you have fetched the project, made the desired modification etc. , you can use the provided `ant jar` task to create a jar which you can use in your other projects.
+`ant jar` packages the project.

+You can also run the recording demo: `java -cp bin/:lib/*:lib/static/* org/ic/protrade/data/demo/RecordingDemo`

 ###Note!
-The protrade-data.jar created with `ant jar` will not include the dependencies (anything from the lib/ folder), but only the class hierarchy.
+The protrade-data.jar created with `ant jar` will not include any dependencies from lib/.